-- managing any support for the child internally via the school or college's own Pastoral support processes; - an early help assessment - a referral for statutory services for example as the child might be in need, is in need or suffering or likely to suffer harm.
+• managing any support for the child internally via the school or college's own Pastoral support processes;

-5.1 Any action to be taken will take into account:

-- ✓ the local inter-agency procedures of the Salford Safeguarding Children Partnership (SSCP), as detailed on their website www.partnersinsalford.org/sscb/; - ✓ the nature and seriousness of the suspicion or complaint, taking note of the local threshold documents and protocols of assessment (A complaint involving a serious criminal offence will always be referred to the relevant Designated Officer (LADO) and/or the Police without further investigation within the School.); - ✓ the distinction between safeguarding children who have suffered, or are likely to suffer, significant harm and those who are in need of additional support from one or more agencies.
+- an early help assessment which will provide support to help a family's resilience and outcomes or reduce the chance of a problem getting worse. - a referral for statutory services for example as the child might be in need, is in need or suffering or likely to suffer harm. - 5.1 Any action to be taken will take into account: - ✓ the local inter-agency procedures of the Salford Safeguarding Children Partnership (SSCP), as detailed on their website www.partnersinsalford.org/sscb/; - ✓ the nature and seriousness of the suspicion or complaint, taking note of the local threshold documents and protocols of assessment (A complaint involving a serious criminal offence will always be referred to the relevant Designated Officer (LADO) and/or the Police without further investigation within the School.); - ✓ the distinction between safeguarding children who have suffered, or are likely to suffer, significant harm and those who are in need of additional support from one or more agencies.
 The former should be reported to Children's Social Care immediately.
 The latter should lead to early help inter-agency assessment and intervention using local processes including use of the 'Common Assessment Framework' (CAF) and 'Team Around The Child' (TAC) approaches; - ✓ the wishes of a pupil who has complained, provided that the pupil is of sufficient understanding and maturity and properly informed.
 However, there may be times when the situation is so serious that decisions may need to be taken, after all appropriate consultation, that override a pupil's wishes; - ✓ the wishes of the complainant's parents, provided they have no interest which is in conflict with the pupil's best interests and that they are properly informed.
 Again, it may be necessary, after all appropriate consultation, to override parental wishes in some circumstances.
 If the DSL is concerned that disclosing information to parents would put a pupil at risk, she will take further advice from the relevant professionals before making a decision to disclose, taking into account: - duties of confidentiality, so far as applicable; and - the lawful rights and interests of the School community as a whole, including its employees and its insurers.